Categories

 Additional Instructions

-If you are submitting a 2-D work (a design as opposed to a model), select “0” for the “Depth” and “Weight” fields.
+If you enter 2D work (a design as opposed to a model), select “0” for the “Depth” and “Weight” fields.

 Work Type